Walk in the footsteps of the legendary tea seller Isaac Holden.

 For a summary of the trail, see the Isaacs tea trail leaflet.

 Isaac’s Tea Trail was developed as a circular route in a clockwise direction ie Allendale Town – Nenthead – Alston – Ninebanks – Allendale Town.
-This is the route described in this website and in the booklet trail guide.
-Following suggestions from people who have walked the trail, a guide is being developed for an anti-clockwise walk, following the same route but in the opposite direction.
-As the directions for this walk are developed, they will be added to this website.
+This was the route first described in this website and in the booklet trail guide.
+Following suggestions from people who have walked the trail, a guide has been developed for an anti-clockwise walk, following the same route but in the opposite direction.
+The directions for this clockwise circuit have been developed and added to this website.
 Information about both versions of the walk can be found on the ‘Finding Isaac’s Tea Trail’ page.

 For a photographic view of the trail, have a look at this wonderful Tea Trail Slideshow